 The following features are supported:

-- Map layers are available for a country, dataset, taxon (species, subspecies or higher taxon), publisher, publishing country or network.
-These layers can be filtered by year range and basis of record.
+- Map layers are available for a country, dataset, taxon (including species, subspecies or higher taxon), publisher, publishing country or network.
+These layers can be filtered by year range, basis of record and country.

 - Data is returned as points, or "binned" into hexagons or squares.